Aetopia/Lunar-Client-Lite-Launcher/README.md

 Using `wrapper.cmd` its possible to specify arguments to launch a specific version of Lunar Client.

 To use this functionality of the script, use the following format:
-`wrapper.cmd "Version" "Asset Index of Version" "JVM Arguments" "Directory"`
+`wrapper.cmd "Version" "Asset Index of Version" "JVM Arguments" "Directory" "Lunar Client Cosmetic Textures Directory`
 i.e
+`wrapper.cmd "1.8" "1.8" "-Xms3072m -Xmx3072m" "%APPDATA%\.minecraft" "%USERPROFILE%\.lunarclient\textures"`

+This will launch `LC 1.8` and will allocate 3 GB to LC and will have cosmetic textures enabled.

+<b>OR</b>

-`wrapper.cmd "1.8" "1.8" "-Xms3072m -Xmx3072m" "C:\Users\User\AppData\Roaming\.minecraft"`
+`wrapper.cmd "1.8" "1.8" "-Xms3072m -Xmx3072m" "%APPDATA%\.minecraft"`

-This will launch `LC 1.8` and will allocate 3 GB to LC.
+This will launch `LC 1.8` and will allocate 3 GB to LC and will have cosmetic textures disabled.

 ## Logs
 LC Lite also generates a `logs` folder.